rice-apps/scheduleplanner/README.md

     * Command line to connect: `mysql -u root -h localhost`
     * To create a database use `create database scheduleplanner`
     * Command line to import: `mysql -u root -p scheduleplanner -h localhost < schema.sql`
-8. Import the initial schema.
+8. Import the initial schema files located at:
     * `lightning/src/main/resources/schema/schema.sql`
     * `scheduleplanner/src/main/resources/org/riceapps/scheduleplanner/database/schema.sql`
 9. Copy `scheduleplanner/src/main/resources/org/riceapps/scheduleplanner/config-template.json` to `config.json` in any folder on your machine.
-Edit the settings in the copy to match your machine.
+Edit the settings in the copy to fit your machine.
+Ensure `enable_debug_mode` is set to `true`.
 10. Compile the development version of the closure front end.
-    * `scheduleplanner/src/main/resources/org/riceapps/scheduleplanner/assets/frontend/build_dev.sh`
+    * `scheduleplanner/src/main/resources/org/riceapps/scheduleplanner/assets/frontend/build_dev.sh` (bat equivalent available for Windows systems)
     * **NOTE**: You will not need to recompile the development version of the Javascript frequently.
-In fact, after the initial compile you will ONLY need to compile it when you add a new dependency
-        (goog.require) or new JavaScript file.
+In fact, after the initial compile you will ONLY need to compile it when you add a new dependency (goog.require) or new JavaScript file.
-    * **NOTE**: You may also build the production Javascript bundle by running build_prod.sh instead.
-You will not want to use the production bundle to develop; it will make the process significantly slower.
-However, you will want to occasionally re-build the production bundle in order to perform static analysis (type checking) on your code.
+    * **NOTE**: You may also build the production Javascript bundle by running `build_prod.sh` instead.
+You will not want to use the production bundle to develop; it will make the process significantly slower. **However, you will want to occasionally re-build the production bundle in order to perform static analysis (type checking) on your code.**
-11. Sync your application with Rice's server.
+11. Sync your application database with Rice's course database server.
-    * Run `org.riceapps.scheduleplanner.Parser --config /path/to/config.json --term Spring --year 2016`
+    * Run `org.riceapps.scheduleplanner.Parser --config /path/to/config.json --term Spring --year 2016` (you may replace year and term to match current term)
-12. Start the development server.
+12. Start the development web server.
      * Run `org.riceapps.scheduleplanner.Launcher --config /path/to/config.json`
      * **Note**: Linux and Mac OSX users cannot bind to port 80 with using sudo or configuring their machine to allow non-root users to bind to port 80.
-You can either configure your system, use sudo (not recommended), or pick an alternative port.
+You can either configure your system, use sudo (not recommended), or pick an alternative port in your config file.
 13. View the application in your browser (Chrome works best) at [http://localhost/](http://localhost).
 14. You can now begin making changes to the Javascript code using an IDE of your choice.
 Your changes will be reflected instantly when you refresh the page.
 If you add new files or dependencies (e.g. goog.require()), you will need to re-run `build_dev.sh` in order for the change to take effect.
     * Run the compiler periodically (build_prod.sh) to check for syntax and type errors.